 Creating the Universe

-Intersections of Buddhist Science, Ritual, and Visual Culture
+Buddhist Science, Ritual, and Visual Culture

 Complex ideas concerning cosmology and biology underly many aspects of Buddhist ritual and material culture.
 Understanding these principles allows one to see art objects and ritual activities as parts of an efficacious technological system, rather than mere superstition or tradition.
 This class is about the scientific perspectives that inform processes of ritual and the production of art in Tibet, Nepal, and India.
 Topics include physical models of the universe, the types of beings that dwell in the world, and the cycles of life and death.
 Within these subjects, we investigate the relationships between sacred texts, ritual practices, and visual arts as the material culture of religion.